ASB Leadership (E), Black Student Achievement Program (BSAP) Coordinator, MS Instructional Coach

 Education: Bachelor of Arts in Interdisciplinary Studies:Teaching English as a Second Language and Middle School Mathematics, Northeastern Illinois University-Chicago, IL.Master of Arts:Middle Level Education in Mathematics and English as a Second Language, Northeastern Illinois University

-Bio: Mr. Mulka has just moved to Los Angeles and has enjoyed his first year sight seeing and immersing himself into the new culture that surrounds him.
-Mr. Mulka is originally from Chicago, where he moved to LA with his husband of 11 years and his beautiful dog, Kelie (who is his fur baby).
-Mr. Mulka has been in multiple teaching settings, but has a true passion for mathematics.
+Bio: Mr. Mulka is originally from Chicago, and moved to LA with his husband of 14 years and his beautiful dogs, Kelie and KC (which are their fur babies).
+Working at GALA, Mr. Mulka feels as if he has won the lottery, teaching with the best of the best.
+He has been in multiple teaching settings, but has a true passion for mathematics.
 During graduate school, Mr. Mulka was a graduate assistant whose prime responsibility was to get his undergraduate students to pass the math credential for college.
-Before he was a math teacher, Mr. Mulka was a professional makeup trainer in which he inspired everyone not to look great on the outside, but most importantly beautiful on the inside.
-His passion to excellence, humor and dedication led him to become a math teacher who focuses holistic on concepts to make his students more well rounded in every aspects of life.
+Before he was a math teacher, Mr. Mulka was a professional makeup trainer in which he inspired everyone not to look great on the outside, but most importantly, beautiful on the inside.
+His passion to excellence, humor and dedication led him to become a math teacher who focuses on holistic concepts to make his students more well rounded in every aspects of life.
 Mr. Mulka is honored to become part of GALA and cannot wait to see our future leaders blossom and become part of the change and solutions we are seeking.
-Mr. Mulka has many hobbies of interest, but there is one that he has been studying for the last 5 years.
+H has many hobbies of interest, but there is one that he has been studying for the last 5 years.
 Mr. Mulka is an advocate and an enthusiast to the preservation and survival of the honey bee.
 Mr. Mulka has created several lessons in advisory and math to spread the awareness of the honey bee.
 Outside of the preservation and survival of the honeybee, he enjoys to rollerblade, trying new restaurants, traveling and catching up on the latest makeup trends.

 Bachelor of Science, Kinesiology, Cal Poly Pomona